NEOS-AI/Raven/README.md

-# Go4Search
+# Raven

-Golang based search engine implementation.
+Raven is a cloud-native search engine database.

 ## Implemented Features